swcarpentry/r-novice-gapminder/_episodes/15-knitr-markdown.md

 > >
 > > ```
 > >
-> > Then click the 'Knit' button on the tool bar to generate an html document (webpage).
+> > Then click the 'Knit' button on the tool bar to generate an HTML document (webpage).
 > {: .solution}
 {: .challenge}